c3lang/c3docs-old/docs/compare.md

 - Jai's compile time execution is the build system.
 - Different syntax and behaviour compared to C.
 - More powerful macro system than C3.
-- Implicit constructors
+- Implicit constructors.

 ##### In C3 but not in Jai

-- Module system
+- Module system.
-- Integrated build system
+- Integrated build system.
-- Optional contracts
+- Optional contracts.
-- Familiar C syntax and behaviour
+- Familiar C syntax and behaviour.
-- Fairly small language
+- Fairly small language.
-- Dynamic calls
+- Dynamic interfaces.

 ## Odin